kkmcgg/geovim/README.md

 ## Known Issues

 * 'shift' is printed to console when using shift keys
-* Movement controls can be janky/unresponsive
+* Movement controls can be janky/unresponsivei
+* multiple gitignore files, package-lock.json sneaking through

 ## Build
 To build the project, run the following commands: